-Code of Conduct for students at the International College
+Code of Conduct

 St Clare's aims to 'promote international education and understanding'.
 As a member of the International College, you are expected to show respect to yourself, your fellow students and the college community.

 Please read this Code of Conduct carefully as a guide to your behaviour while at the college.